-It’s getting chilly in Toronto and that has everyone thinking about outdoor winter activities.
+It’s officially chilly in Toronto and that has everyone thinking about outdoor winter activities.
 Opportunities for ice skating have become more plentiful in the city in recent years, with freeform paths being built in parks and even under highways!
 Outdoor skating is one of those rare activities that families of all ages can enjoy together during the long and cold winter months.
 With rosy cheeks and mitten-covered hands, you can skate, spin and play shinny, so here is our Guide to the Best Spots to Go Outdoor Skating in Toronto…

-Note: Depending on weather conditions, outdoor rinks maintained by the City of Toronto are open from late November until March (unless stated otherwise.
+Note: Depending on weather conditions, outdoor rinks maintained by the City of Toronto are open from late November until March (unless stated otherwise).
 Check out their full list of locations and hours here.

 The Bentway Skate Trail

-Where: The Bentway, 250 Fort York Blvd.
+Address: The Bentway, 250 Fort York Blvd.

 Tucked away under the Gardiner Expressway, this skating path has a distinctly urban vibe.
-Season runs from December 21 to Family Day (February 17, 2025).
+Season runs from December 20 to Family Day (February 16, 2026).

 College Park

-Where: 420 Yonge St.
+Address: 420 Yonge St.

 It is possible to have a relaxing skate downtown, even when surrounded by shops, condos and office buildings, at the Barbara Ann Scott skating path at College Park.
 This track is also popular with roller skaters in summer months.